 Foraging for your own tea is a great way to capture children’s interest, and luckily even some wild flowers are edible and gorgeous in salads if you know which to pick.
 Here’s a guide I’ve used to work out what’s delicious, what’s easy to find, and what’s safe to eat.
 For more, here’s a fantastic in-depth masterclass by Jamie’s gardener, Pete.

-Cooking doesn’t have to be limited to an indoor activity either; at the Jamie Oliver Food Foundation we see all the time that kids love to get stuck in whenever a task feels a bit naughty or against the rules.
-Cooking outside feels playful, out of the ordinary, and like they’re abandoning the rulebook, which is great when it comes to getting them involved and excited.
+Cooking doesn’t have to be limited to an indoor activity either.
+Cooking outside feels playful, out of the ordinary, and like you’re abandoning the rulebook, which is great when it comes to getting kids involved and excited.

 Taking the kitchen outdoors doesn’t need to be complicated.
 Grab a chopping board and a knife, bring a mixing bowl, a teaspoon and a microplane with you, and you have all you need to create one of our favourite recipes, Greek vegetable kebabs.

 Let your children give it a go, using the bridge technique to chop the summer veg into cubes.
 Carefully grate over some lemon zest and mix everything together.
 Watch as your children carefully skewer the ingredients for the barbecue.
 While an adult is busy tending to the flames, let the children collect wild flowers for the centre of the table (or even for a salad), or muddle up some foraged blackberries (always remember to wash them first!) to add to iced water for a nice refreshing drink.
 Engaging children with the great outdoors will help them feel invested in the food on their plates.